mozzy11/OpenELIS3-OpenMRS3-HIE/README.md

 ## Instructions

-1. Login in to OpenHIM , Go To Import/Export and manually inport the [Config file here](./volumes/openhim/configs/openhim-config.json)
+1. Login in to OpenHIM , Go To Import/Export and manually import the [Config file here](./volumes/openhim/configs/openhim-config.json)

 1. Ensure Add the Right Test Catalogue ie tests with `Loinc Codes`